You are hereHome ›

 BA - Moscow State University (named for MV Lomonosov) Moscow, Russia

-American Association for Marriage and Family Therapy (Clinical Member), 1999-Present
+American Association for Marriage and Family Therapy (Clinical Member) (AAMFT), 1999-Present

 North American Society of Adlerian Psychology (NASAP)

 Dr. Bluvshtein has been in private practice since 1998 in New Hope, Minnesota.
 She works in bilingual and multicultural therapy, parent education, and mental health case management with individuals, couples, and families of all ages and diverse linguistic, ethnic and racial backgrounds.
-Diagnostic Specialties: Mood disorders, anxiety disorders, adjustment disorders, and behavioral disorders in children and adolescents.Various emotional disturbances due to general medical conditions (most notably, heart conditions, chronic pain, and physical injuries) as well as those due to physical abuse, domestic violence and grief issues.
-Immigration adjustment, international adoption and cross-cultural marriages as well as parenting, multigenerational families and marriage difficulties are also areas in which Dr. Bluvshtein practices.
-Previous experience with: chemical dependency, dementia of various etiologies; treatment and care non-compliance; chronic/severe/persistent general health and mental health problems in older clients; Borderline Personality Disorder; Psychotic Disorders.
+Clinical Specialties: Mood disorders, anxiety disorders, various emotional disturbances due to general medical conditions and those due to physical abuse, domestic violence and grief issues; immigration adjustment, international adoption and cross-cultural marriages; parenting, multigenerational families, cross-lingualism in marriage and families; dementia of various etiologies; treatment and care non-compliance; chronic/severe/persistent general health and mental health problems in older clients; Borderline Personality Disorder.